Silung/android_world_plus/README.md

 ### 🌐 New Browser-Based Tasks

-- **BrowserSudoku** - Solve a 4×4 Sudoku puzzle with logic reasoning
+- **BrowserSudoku** - Solve a 4×4 Sudoku puzzle by filling in empty cells with numbers 1-4, ensuring each row, column, and 2×2 box contains unique values
-- **BrowserSlider** - Precisely position a slider to match the exact target value
+- **BrowserSlider** - Precisely position a slider to match the exact target number shown at the top
-- **BrowserProgressBar** - Wait for asynchronous content to load (3-6 seconds) before proceeding
+- **BrowserProgressBar** - Wait for the progress bar to reach 100% and click the Continue button that appears
-- **BrowserRetry** - Handle submission failures and retry logic (first attempt always fails)
+- **BrowserRetry** - Fill in a survey form with specific information and submit; handle submission failures by retrying when the first attempt fails
-- **BrowserAdBlock** - Close advertisement overlays to reveal hidden content
+- **BrowserAdBlock** - Close advertisement overlays to reveal hidden content, then read the secret code and enter it in the form
-- **BrowserPopupDismiss** - Complete forms while dismissing 2 random popup dialogs
+- **BrowserPopupDismiss** - Fill in a registration form with specific values and submit while dismissing appearing popup dialogs
-- **BrowserMultiStepForm** - Navigate through a 3-step registration form with validation
+- **BrowserMultiStepForm** - Navigate through a 3-step registration form, filling in all required fields (name, email, phone, city, username, language, newsletter) across multiple steps
-- **BrowserFileUpload** - Select and upload a specific file from a list of 8-10 files
+- **BrowserFileUpload** - Click the file upload button, search for and select a specific file from the Downloads folder, then upload it

 ### 🎯 Enhanced Task Directions